ybicke/Machine-Learning-Project-for-ETH-AI-Center/README.md

 ## Setting up

-*Note: if you are using Windows, you will need to either use a Linux VM or WSL (see [WSL install instructions](#setting-up-wsl-recommended-for-windows) below).
-In both cases, you will need to use `linux` as your OS identifier (e.g., for creating the environment with Anaconda).*
+*Note: if you are using Windows, you will need to either use a Linux VM or WSL (see [WSL setup instructions](#setting-up-wsl-recommended-for-windows) below).
+In both cases you will need to use `linux` as your OS identifier (e.g., for creating the environment with Anaconda).*

 ### Setting up WSL (recommended for Windows)

 1. Set up [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)
 1. Open WSL command line and clone the repo using it (to a directory NOT starting with `/mnt/`) instead of using a Windows command prompt of PowerShell.
 This will make the development environment faster.
-1. Add `export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2}'):0` to your shell profile to enable WSL to open windows and display GUIs.
+1. Add `export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2}'):0` to your shell profile (e.g., to the end of `~/.bashrc` or `~/.zshrc` or similar) to enable WSL to open windows and display GUIs.
 1. If you are using VSCode, run `code .` inside the project directory to open it.
+1. Do all further setup inside the WSL command line.

 ### Install dependencies